Privacy Statement of Delissen Martens lawyers, tax advice and mediation

 We may also process personal data if we have a legitimate interest and do not therefore disproportionally infringe your privacy.
-For example, we use your contact information to invite you for relevant events and for sending newsletters.
-As stated hereinabove, you can sign out or deregister at any time if you so wish.
+For example, we use your contact information to invite you to relevant events and to send newsletters.
+As stated above, you can sign out or unsubscribe at any time, if you so wish.

 Third parties (processors) engaged by Delissen Martens

-For processing your personal data, we can engage service providers (processors) who, only on our instructions, process personal data.
+To process your personal data, we may engage service providers (processors) who, only on our instructions, process personal data.
 We conclude a personal data processor agreement with these processors.
 This personal data processor agreement stipulates that the processors will only act on our instructions and may not use the personal data for their own purposes.

 Providing personal data to third parties

-In the context of our provision of services it may be necessary to share personal data with other parties.
+In the context of our provision of services, it may be necessary to share personal data with other parties.
 For example, for the purpose of legal proceedings where it is necessary to provide your personal data to an expert.
-The lawyer conducting your case will discuss this with you beforehand in almost all cases in which such is required.
+The lawyer conducting your case will discuss this with you beforehand in almost all cases in which it is required.

 Transfer outside the (European Economic Area) EEA

 We may pass on personal data to a party outside the EEA if this is necessary for the execution of the agreement for the provision of legal or tax services, or if this is necessary in the context of a legal action for which we provide you with legal assistance.